 The 2020 CSLA-AALA Congress will be held June 18-20, 2020 at the Hyatt Regency, Calgary (700 Centre St. SE, Calgary, T2G 5P6, 403-717-1234).

-The theme of the Congress is The Essence of Time
+The theme of the Congress is The Essence of Time: A Speculative Reflection on Landscape Architecture

-Rooms are available at a rate of 209$ per night.
+Rooms are available at a rate of 209$ per night at the Hyatt Regency Calgary.
 This rate is guaranteed until May 17th, 2020.
-Reservation information will be available shortly.
+To make reservations, please click here or call 1-800-233-1234 and provide the Group Code: G-CASL.

 The theme of the 2020 Congress is: